AxadjonovOyatillo21/Bookshelf-API/README.md

                 "success": true
             }
         ```
-        ⚠️ You can see updates by sending GET request to endpoint /books
+        ⚠️ You can see updates by sending GET request to endpoint "/books"
-        or by sending GET request to endpoint /books/2
+        or by sending GET request to endpoint "/books/2"

-    * Fully update
+    * Update all data
         * Request: ` PATCH/ http://127.0.0.1:5000/2 `
             * Request body:
             ```json